 - Skyla: 0.4%

 There are two basic ways to get hormonal contraception through Women's Health:

-1. We can give you a prescription for your current medication and you can take it to a pharmacy.
-Students on the Penn-sponsored insurance plan (PSIP) have a $15 co-pay for generic medications and a $30 co-pay for brand-name.
+1. Women's Health providers can give you a prescription for your current medicaiton and you can take it to the pharmacy.
+Students on the Penn-sponsored insurance plan (PSIP) can fill contraception prescriptions without a co-pay or deductible for most generic brands.

-Students on PSIP also have the option for a mail-order pharmacy program where they can purchase 3 months of medication for the cost of 2 months.
+Students on PSIP also have the option for a mail-order pharmacy program and have 3 months of medication mailed to your home at no cost to you.
 Please discuss this with your Women's health provider.

-2. Students can purchase contraceptive products at Women's health.
-The list below is what we currently offer (generic only) and their brand-name equivalents.
+2. Students who do not have PSIP can purchase contraceptive products at Women's health.
+The list below is the hormonal contraception that we currently offer.

 Women's Health carries the following oral contraceptive brands: